 Should you choose to make your digital onboarding more of a self-guided process, having these knowledge bases also reduces the need for additional touchpoints.

 Pro tip: If you're not sure what to include in your knowledge base, ask your customer service team.
 Chances are they have a good sense of the types of information your new customers are typically looking for.

 eLearning is delivering informational courses electronically.

 For digital and remote onboarding, these courses can be virtual introductions and walk-throughs that familiarize customers with what they've just bought.
 This would replace an in-person session where a customer works 1:1 with a success manager.

 The image below displays HubSpot eLearning courses that teaches customers how to use Service Hub features.

 Pro tip: Create eLearning courses that are self-paced and asynchronous so customers are free to take as much time as they need to feel comfortable with your offer.
-This is another perk that comes along with digital onboarding since this kind of timing structure is not always an option in person.
+This is another perk that comes along with digital onboarding.

 Using mobile apps also ensures that customers have access to onboarding materials regardless of where they are.
 If they have a question during their process, they can simply open the app and search for a solution.